natcap/invest.users-guide/source/getting_started.rst

 + Regional and Language options: Some language settings cause errors while running the models.
 For example settings which use comma (,) for decimals instead of period (.) cause errors in the models.
 To solve this change the computer's regional settings to English.

 + As the models are run, it may be necessary to change values in the input tables.
 This is usually done with a spreadsheet program like Excel or text editor like Notepad++.
 Input tables are required to be in CSV (comma-separated value) format, where the values are separated by commas, not semicolons or any other character.
 If working in Excel, you cannot see the separator, so double-check in Notepad or another text editor.
+When saving the CSV file, be sure to save the file using one of the following encodings: ASCII, UTF-8 or Signed UTF-8.
+Using any other encoding (such as Latin-1) will result in incorrect text rendering in output files and could cause models to fail with an error.

 + Some models require specific naming guidelines for data files (e.g., Habitat Quality model) and field (column) names, which are defined in the User Guide chapter for each model.
 Follow these carefully to ensure your dataset is valid, or the model will give an error.